epics-base/pvxs/documentation/value.rst

 In this example, the operator[] lookup of a non-existant field returns an invalid Value.
 Attempting to extract an integer from this will then throw a `pvxs::NoField` exception.

+Iteration
+^^^^^^^^^

+`pvxs::Value` instances pointing to a non-array structured data field (Struct or Union) may be iterated.
+Iteration comes in three variations: `pvxs::Value::iall`, `pvxs::Value::ichildren`, and `pvxs::Value::imarked`.

+For a Struct, iall() is a depth first traversal of all fields. ichildren() traverses all child fields (excluding eg. grandchildren and further).  imarked() considers all fields, but only visits those which have beem marked (`pvxs::Value::isMarked`).

+For a Union.  iall() and ichildren() are identical, and will visit all possible Union members, excluding the implicit NULL member.
+Traversal does not effect member selection. imarked() for a Union will visit at most one member (if one is selected)>

+Iteration of Union may return Value instances allocated with temporary storage.
+Changes to these instances will not effect the underlying structure.

+Iteration of other field types, including StructA and UnionA is not implemented at this time, and will always appear as empty.

 .. doxygenclass:: pvxs::Value
     :members: